alexryan/emacs-reference/README.md

 count-words-region | M-= | count lines, words and characters shell-command-on-region | M-\| wc -l | run a shell command, use characters as data shell-command-on-region | M-\| sort -u | run a shell command, use characters as data

 ##Editing
 LISP function | Key binding | description
 --- | --- | ---
-open-line | C-o | open a new line
+open-line | C-o | open a new line string-rectangle | C-x r t | prepend a character to every line in the selected region

 ##DELETE commands